 Leadership, to the NLI, is guided by the following key principles:

 The NLI works in collaboration with several Hamilton organizations, agencies and educational institutions.

 The NLI is invested in helping participants and their projects thrive.
-We are committed to continuing to support NLI Alumni in the development of their projects beyond the 10 learning sessions.
+We support NLI Alumni in the development of their projects beyond the 10 learning sessions.

-The NLI also offers additional workshops for NLI Alumni in the fall and winter months, and invites NLI Alumni back as co-facilitators of learning sessions during the resident-focused stream.
+The NLI also offers additional workshops for NLI Alumni in the fall and winter months, and invites NLI Alumni back as co-facilitators of learning sessions.
 Research shows that continuous contact with graduates is also beneficial because it encourages participants to maintain and enhance the networks and relationships they have built, and it motivates alumni to continue being active members of their communities.

 The NLI believes leadership development is a life-long learning process that is open to everyone.
-To help us create more opportunities for leadership development in Hamilton, the NLI is exploring the development of a Professional Development stream as well as a Youth stream.
-Both streams will be based on research and developed in partnership with educational institutions and community partners in Hamilton.
+The NLI is currently conducting research exploring youth leadership.
 More details will be available here, so check back frequently to find out more.

 *The NLI is funded in part through the Moffat Family Fund of The Winnipeg Foundation